Luminous-Logics/OurPocketChurchServer/Db.md

 CREATE TRIGGER update_email_templates_updated_at BEFORE UPDATE ON email_templates
     FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();

 -- =====================================================
--- PostgreSQL SEED DATA SCRIPT
+-- STEP 6: INSERT SEED DATA
--- System Roles, Permissions, and Sample Data
 -- =====================================================

 -- =====================================================